LUMP SUM INCOME (INCOME) (FAM)

 - Eviction, loss of owned residence, arson, theft of clothing, food, or money (including the lump sum);

-- Medical emergencies or serious illness of a group member or of a person for whom a group member is legally liable under state law to support;
+- Medical emergencies or serious illness of an assistance group member or of a person for whom an assistance group member is legally liable, under state law, to support;

 - Discontinuance of utilities or heat;